vvvv666/greenfield-docs/src/guide/concept/simple-storage-svc-model.md

 - Group
 - Permission

-These metadata are stored as blockchain state into the persistent storage of the Greenfield blockchain.
+These metadata are permanently stored in the Greenfield blockchain state.

 ## Models

 ### Bucket
-A bucket is a logical container for storing objects in Greenfield.
-Each bucket has a unique name that is assigned by the user when the bucket is created.
-Bucket names must be globally unique within the Greenfield namespace, which means that no two buckets can have the same name.
-The name must also comply with DNS naming conventions, which requires that it be a series of one or more labels separated by periods.
+In Greenfield, a bucket is a virtual container for storing objects.
+Users must assign each bucket a unique name that complies with DNS naming conventions, consisting of one or more labels separated by periods.
+It's crucial that the bucket name be globally unique within the Greenfield namespace to prevent two buckets from sharing the same name.

-Once a bucket has been created, objects can be uploaded to it using various methods such as the gnfd cmd or SDKs.
+Once a bucket has been created, objects can be uploaded to it using various methods such as the `gnfd` command line or the `SDKs`.
 Objects within a bucket can be organized and managed like folders (also called "prefixes").
-Additionally, each object can be given a unique key (a string value) that identifies it within the bucket.
+Additionally, it's possible to assign a unique key (a string value) to each object within the bucket to distinguish it from other objects.

 Every user account can create several buckets.
 The account will become the "owner" of the bucket.

-Each bucket should be associated with its own Primary SP, and the payment accounts for Read and Store.
+Each bucket should be associated with its own Primary SP, and the payment accounts for Read and Store functions.
 The owner's address will be the default payment account.

-The prototype definition of a bucket:
+**Prototype definition of a bucket**

 ```protobuf
 message BucketInfo {